openattic/openattic/documentation/gui_docs/taskqueue.rst

 Where can I find the running background tasks?
 ----------------------------------------------
 You can watch your current background tasks by one click on "Background-Tasks" at the top right, to the left of your login name.
-A Dialog will open and list the current pending tasks if any.
+A dialogue will open and list the current pending tasks if any.

 Are there different types of tasks?